mmottl/aifad/README.md

 ### C4.5-compatible Data

 AIFAD can handle data in C4.5-format.
-Data specifications of this kind are stored in files having the extension '`.names`' and related data in files having the extension '`.data`'.
+Data specifications of this kind are stored in files having the extension `.names` and related data in files having the extension `.data`.
 You can find an example for this data format in the files `c45.names` and `c45.data` in the `examples` directory in the distribution.

 The `.names`-file contains in its first line a comma-separated list of class values terminated by a dot.
 Each following line starts with the name of an